lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_2_multi_channel.rst

 The file *Tutorial_2_MultiChannel_Multishape.tif* is located in the *Examples_To_Run\\2_MultiChannel_And_Shapes\\* of the JIM distribution.
 Users are strongly encouraged to open this file with a program like ImageJ to get a feel for what the data looks like.
 The file contains three channels all containing the array of shapes displayed above with 30 images in each channel.

-In the Example_Data folder there is a Mathematica file called Jim_2_Channel_Example_Generator.nb  which was used to make this example.
-It is included in case a user wants to modify any aspect of the example data.
+In the data folder there is a Mathematica file called *Jim_2_Channel_Example_Generator.nb* which was used to make this example in case the user wants to modify any aspect of the example data.

 0) Import Parameters
 ====================